-I am firm believer in staying out of credit card debt, but I am also a firm believer in building your credit through the use of credit cards.
+I am a firm believer in staying out of credit card debt, but I am also a firm believer in building your credit through the use of credit cards.
 The problem with destroying your credit cards, as I see it, is that it is really hard to build your credit score without them.
-Also, in cases of emergency a credit card can be a lifesaver.
-The trick is to pay off your credit card bills in a timely manner by paying more than the minimum monthly payment.
+Also, in cases of emergency, a credit card can be a lifesaver.
+The trick is to pay off your credit card bills promptly by paying more than the minimum monthly payment.

 My advice is to pay off your credit card debt and then destroy all but one credit card for emergencies and for the sake of building your credit back up.